 RENEWALS.
 Most items not requested by another patron may be renewed once.
+Patrons may renew material via the telephone when full-time staff are available.
+Overdue materials may not be renewed.

 FINES accrue on overdue Reserve materials, including keys, at the rate of \$.50 per hour for each hour or portion of an hour that the Library is open.
 Fines accrue on general circulation materials at the rate of \$.50 per day for each day.